Yefym707/Game/README.md

 python -m scripts.run_gui
 ```

+## Controls & Turn Flow

+The playable prototype supports a tiny subset of the final game's controls.
+A
+unit is selected with the left mouse button, right clicking issues a move or
+attack depending on the target and **Space** ends the turn.
+The rules module
+tracks action points and validates that moves stay within range and do not pass
+through walls.
+Each successful action appends a short entry to the event log
+(``Move``, ``Hit`` or ``End Turn``).

 ## Game Flow: New Game / Continue / Load

 The main menu offers three entry points into a match: